Zynkz/Staxolotl/README.md

 ## Release Notes
 ### Version 1.0.0
 - First release of Staxolotl
-  - Staxolotl was created to help hobbyist astrophotographers help improve the quality of their images
+  - Staxolotl was created to help hobbyist astrophotographers improve the quality of their images
   - Compatible with the FITS image format
   - Allows you to open all images within a folder
   - Image set can be reduced to a smaller size by using sigma clipping